SINGAPORE PEO & EOR

 Cultural Information

-Taking a look at the cultural divisions, roughly 75% of Singaporeans are ethically Chinese, with most from Hokkien or Teochew communities.
+- Looking at the cultural divisions, roughly 75% of Singaporeans are ethnically Chinese, with most from Hokkien or Teochew communities.
 About 15% are Malay Muslims, 6% are Tamil, and 4% are from other heritages.